sgupta70/Engineering_4_Notebook/README.md

 ### Reflection

-This assignment wasn't very hard, I used the range() function
+This assignment wasn't very hard, I used the range() function which was something I hasn't used in a while so I had to re-learn how to use it.
+Using a sight online I read more about it and understood what I had to do to get the serial monitor to print a countdown.
+Overall it was a good assignment to get back into code.

 ## Part 2